cangorur/human_robot_collaboration/doc/Experiment_Setup_Readme.md

 #### on one terminal:

- - source hrc_integration/devel/setup.bash && roslaunch dobot_arm_lower dobot.launch
+ - source dobot-conveyor-unit/DOBOT_UNIT/devel/setup.bash && roslaunch dobot dobot.launch
  - Note: dobot will drive to a calibration position on the far left

-#### wait until dobot stops moving then in another terminal:
+#### wait until dobot stops moving then in another terminal ( can also be launched locally on PC):

- - source hrc_integration/devel/setup.bash && roslaunch dobot_chariot app.launch
+ - source dobot-conveyor-unit/CHARIOT/devel/setup.bash && roslaunch dobot app.launch

 ### RaspberryPi2 conveyor belt: